Kenneth Hersh: Career

 Hersh served as NGP's CEO until 2015, at which point he took on the role of chairman instead.
 He also continued sitting on the NGP investment committees.
 NGP Energy Capital Management remains an energy affiliate of The Carlyle Group, and May 2016, Hersh was currently deputy chief investment officer for energy and natural resources and serves as senior advisor for its natural resources division.
 On May 31, 2016, the George W. Bush Foundation appointed Hersh as the new CEO and president of the George W. Bush Presidential Center.
 Among other responsibilities, the role made Hersh the manager of the Presidential Library and Museum on the Southern Methodist University campus in Dallas.
 Hersh was also appointed to the board of the George W. Bush Foundation.

 In August 2017, Hersh made an investment of $35 million in the American esports company, Envy Gaming, through his firm Hersh Interactive Group.
 Following this significant investment from the Dallas-based investor, Envy Gaming moved its headquarters from Charlotte, North Carolina, to Dallas.
 Envy Gaming owns a number of esports teams, including Team Envy, Dallas Fuel, and Dallas Empire.
 Following the investment, Hersh became chairman of the board of Envy Gaming.

 In late march 2023, Hersh published a memoir, The Fastest Tortoise: Winning in Industries I Knew Nothing About — A Life Spent Figuring It Out.
 The book, co-written with Steve Fiffer, was published by Greenleaf Book Group Press.

-On November 1, 2023, Hersh was honored with the H. Neil Mallon Award by the World Affairs Council of Dallas/Fort Worth.
+On November 1, 2023, Hersh was honored with the H. Neil Mallon Award by the World Affairs Council of Dallas–Fort Worth.
 Named in honor of the Council’s founder, the H. Neil Mallon Award is presented annually to individuals who have excelled at promoting the international aspects and strengths of North Texas.

+In summer 2025, Hersh stepped down as president and CEO of the George W. Bush Presidential Center.